DenryDu/cv_circles_counter/README.md

-## A coin or circle counter for python using OpenCV
+## Coin and circle counters for python using OpenCV
 ##### 1.Find coins in an image statically
 load image -> convert to grey scale -> apply median blur -> apply gaussian blur -> apply canny edge detection -> find contours -> draw contours -> count the number of contours -> thus, count the number of coins.<br><br>
 ```